-Make sure to also read my posts A Complete Guide To Visiting Pompeii, How To Get From Naples To Pompeii and How To Get Pompeii Tickets.
+Make sure to also read my post How To Get Pompeii Tickets.

 Although not as well-known and smaller than Pompeii, Herculaneum is no less fascinating.
 This ancient town was also destroyed in the eruption of Vesuvius, but its ruins are actually better-preserved.
 When it was rediscovered in the early 1700s, many items were recovered fully intact including furnishings, doors and ancient writing materials.

 Archaeological evidence points to a prosperous community that was likely a coastal retreat for wealthy Romans.
 The House of Aristides, the House of the Genius, the College of the Augustales, Central Thermae and Villa of the Papyri are some of the sites you’ll see as you explore the ruins of Herculaneum.